scionproto/scion/doc/ControlPlanePKI.md

 ### Top-Level Certificate Fields

-- __subject__: string.
+- __subject:__ string.
 ISD and AS identifiers of the entity that owns the certificate and the corresponding key pair.
-- __version__: 64-bit integer.
+- __version:__ 64-bit integer.
 Certificate version, starts at 1.
-- __format_version__: 8-bit integer.
+- __format_version:__ 8-bit integer.
 Version of the TRC/certificate format (currently 1).
-- __description__: UTF-8 string.
+- __description:__ UTF-8 string.
 Describes the certificate and/or AS.
-- __certificate_type__: string.
+- __certificate_type:__ string.
 Indicates whether the subject is allowed to issue certificates for other ASes.
 Can be either `issuer` (can issue certificate) or `as` (cannot).
 This field also determines the contents of the __issuer__ section.
-- __optional_distribution_points__: Array string.
+- __optional_distribution_points:__ Array string.
 Additional certificate revocation distribution points formatted as ISD-AS string.
 They must be authoritative in their ISD.

 ### Certificate Section: `validity`

 The following fields must be used to determine whether a certificate is valid.

-- __not_before__: timestamp.
+- __not_before:__ timestamp.
 Time before which this Cert cannot be used to verify signatures.
-- __not_after__: timestamp.
+- __not_after:__ timestamp.
 Time after which this Cert may no longer be used to verify signatures.

 The full validity period must be covered by the validity period of the signing certificate/TRC.